Why People Fall Out Of Love & What It Means For Your Relationship

-These can be challenging issues in an intimate relationship, but none is the main reason why people fall out of love.
+You might think it's because they realize they're not right for each other or because they argue too much or aren't having enough sex or have feelings for someone else.
+These can be challenging issues in a relationship, but none is the main reason people fall out of love.

 The problem generally arises when, at the first sign of falling out of love, someone jumps ship.